Pakistan goes against the grain with coal power spree

 A few kilometres away, towering chimneys emerge from the sand dunes as Pakistani and Chinese workers toil away on a 660-megawatt power plant which will burn coal from the mine.

-After struggling for years to upgrade its power infrastructure, Pakistani leaders have touted CPEC as a "game changer" that will help lift the ailing economy.
+After struggling for years to upgrade its power infrastructure, Pakistani leaders have touted CPEC as a "game changer" that will help lift the ailing economy, dismissing concerns that Chinese financing will lead to unsustainable debts and that the projects are boosting Beijing´s interests at Islamabad´s expense.

 "We are five months ahead of schedule," said Shams Shaikh, director-general of the Sindh Engro Coal Mining Company (SECMC), a joint China-Pakistan venture that has invested around 1.7 billion euros ($1.9 billion) in the Thar mine-and-plant project.

-Experts say the site should be able to produce 200,000 MW of electricity over the next hundred years — a boon for the energy-starved country where demand increases by eight percent each year, according to official statistics.
+Experts say the site should be able to produce 200,000 MW of electricity over the next hundred years -- a boon for the energy-starved country where demand increases by eight percent each year, according to official statistics.
+Despite the fanfare and government assurances, the project has triggered concern about its impact on the environment.
+The type of coal in Thar is lignite, notorious for its poor energy efficiency and high carbon dioxide emissions.

+Project officials insist its operations will comply with national and international environmental laws.

+But mining coal and burning it for power are water-intensive activities, and villagers in this impoverished, vast stretch of desert say the project is playing havoc with local supplies.

 Machines are running round the clock to finish the mine and coal power plant, a flagship project of the China-Pakistan Economic Corridor (CPEC) plan that has seen Beijing provide billions of dollars in financing to its southwestern neighbour.